Thank you for viewing our profile

 Our Extended Families

-One of the highlights of living abroad is the strength of the expatriate community, which quickly becomes a built-in support network.
-Adoption is very accepted in our community, and we have already received so much support and encouragement from other families.
+One of the highlights of living abroad is the strength of the Embassy community, which quickly becomes a built-in support network.
+Adoption is very accepted in the community and we have already received so much support and encouragement from other families.
 Everyone is very excited to welcome a child into our lives!

 Our House and Neighborhood